-How do you make sure you have maximized your R&D tax credits without exposing your company to painful audit risk?
+How do you make sure you have maximized your R&D tax credits without exposing your company to a painful audit risk?
 Hire the right team to compile the right documentation and determine the right credit the FIRST time.
-There is no substitute for experience and that is what the PM Business Advisors offers you.
+There is no substitute for experience, and that is what the PM Business Advisors offers you.

 Our R&D Credit Team is led by Peter J. Scalise, a highly renowned thought leader with over twenty years of experience in identifying, gathering and documenting Federal and State R&D Tax Incentives.
 Peter’s background extends from servicing privately-held start-up companies to publicly-held Fortune 100 conglomerates.

-States Offering R&D Credit:
+States and the R&D Credit: